shabanzd/debian_dependency_bazelizer/README.md

 Great, so now `deb_a` is a module.
 Problem is, it is likely that `deb_a` has transitive dependencies.
 In order for the `deb_a` module to fetch those dependencies, they also need to be modules.
 In other words, the entire subgraph needs to be built up of bazel modules.
 This means that the modularization process mentioned above should be done for the entire dependency subgraph.

-The dependency-bazelizer tries to do exactly that; it processes the entire dependency graph and repackages it into modules.
+The `debian_dependency_bazelizer` tries to do exactly that; it processes the entire dependency graph and repackages it into modules.
 It also adds references to these modules in a local registry inside the repo.
 One can visualize the process as in the graph below

 ```mermaid
 graph LR;